gaehlerm/SoftwareEngineering/README.md

 On the other hand, there are cases where you find a very simple solution, and implementing the task takes much less time than expected.
 Unfortunately, this case is quite rare.

 Generally, there are two different methods to estimate the amount of work required for a certain task.
 The first approach involves breaking down the entire topic into smaller components and then aggregating the efforts of each individual piece.
 This task requires a significant amount of expertise, and there is a common tendency to underestimate the actual workload involved.
-When breaking down a task into smaller pieces, many subtasks are often overlooked, or the overall complexity is usually underestimated my a lot.
+When breaking down a task into smaller pieces, many subtasks are often overlooked, or the overall complexity is usually underestimated by a lot.

 The second method to estimate the amount of work is based on comparing it with similar tasks.
 This is generally the more accurate approach, although there is still some uncertainty remaining.
 It works best if you engage in repetitive tasks, such as building a house, or creating a homepage.
 However, for more unique problems, such as developing custom software, this approach usually doesn't work because there is no previous work available for comparison.
 Therefore, estimating the amount of work required for a certain task is still quite tricky.

 Ultimately, it doesn't really matter how hard you try to get a good estimation.
-You will always be underestimating by a factor of two to four. [https://youtu.be/v21jg8wb1eU?t=414] You could also refer to it as guessing rather than estimating.
+You will always be underestimating by a factor of two to four. [](https://youtu.be/v21jg8wb1eU?t=414) You could also refer to it as guessing rather than estimating.
 The only conclusion is that you should avoid guessing and simply try to implement the task as well as possible.

 ### Precision and Accuracy

-"Saying that pi = 17.630231 is more precise but less accurate than saying that pi = 3." [https://youtu.be/v21jg8wb1eU?t=469] There are many companies prioritizing precise answers over accurate ones.
+"Saying that pi = 17.630231 is more precise but less accurate than saying that pi = 3." - David Farley [](https://youtu.be/v21jg8wb1eU?t=469)

+There are many companies prioritizing precise answers over accurate ones.
 This is nonsense.
 The precision should always be as good as the accuracy.
 If someone asks you how long it will take, you should provide an estimate in terms of an order of magnitude: hours, days, weeks, or months.
 Only if you have several different options can you determine which one will take the least time.

 ## Single line complexity

 A common subject of discussion is the level of logic present in a single line of code.
 There are very different opinions.
 On one side, we have Linus Thorwalds.
 In the Linux kernel, the maximum line length used to be 80 characters when using the C programming language, and the length of indentations is 8 spaces.
 It is absolutely impossible to write more than one or maybe two operations on a single line of code.
 Try it yourself.
 It is really worth writing such code once in a while.
 You will learn quite a bit about what code can look like.

 On the other end of the spectrum are some Python programmers.
 It seems like turning the addition of as much logic as possible into a single line into a sport.
 Honestly, I believe this is a rather unhealthy habit.
 You don't gain anything by saving lines of code.
 At the same time, every single line becomes increasingly convoluted.
 You won't understand it anymore.
 For this reason, the maximum line length set by the Google Style Guide is 80 characters.
-For both Python and C++. [https://google.github.io/styleguide/pyguide.html Section 3.2], [https://google.github.io/styleguide/cppguide.html#Line_Length] Additionally there are restrictions on list initialization.
+For both Python and C++. [](https://google.github.io/styleguide/pyguide.html Section 3.2), [](https://google.github.io/styleguide/cppguide.html#Line_Length) Additionally there are restrictions on list initialization.
 For example, it may not loop over two different variables, as shown in the following example.

 ```py
 [[[0] * (i + j) for i in range(2)] for j in range(3)]